europer/Logitech-G29-Load-Cell/README.md

 # 3D Print / Encloser

+yes, I know old filament so not the nicest but did work perfect anyway ;)

 ![](img/IMG_20201223_135214.jpg)

 Pic.
 3) left part: plunger what is pushing the load to the load cell, mid part = encloser for the 2 load cells, right part = calibrator (see Pic.
 4)